 The name alone is enough to evoke thoughts of cozy nights in.
 With a mix of booze (whisky, bourbon or brandy will do), honey, lemon, hot water and a hint of spice (think cinnamon or cloves), a hot toddy makes for a soothing, and easy-to-assemble cocktail.
 According to The Telegraph, this wintertime elixir, with roots in Scotland, originated in the 18th century as a way to mask the taste of unpalatable raw Scotch (sugar, dates, saffron, mace, nuts and cinnamon apparently did the trick).
-Now, many down hot toddies to ease unpleasant cold and flu symptoms.

 How to make a hot toddy

 A classic hot toddy is comprised of whisky, hot water, lemon, honey and cloves.
 But, you can get creative and mix one with your favourite spirit and warming, spicy flavours.
 Dark spirits—like whisky, rum, bourbon and even brandy—work best.
 And if you really fall in love with this winter warmer, you can even make hot toddy-inspired shortbread cookies.
 But before you bring out your stand mixer, here are three hot toddy recipes from the Chatelaine Kitchen.

 - 2, up to 3 cloves

 - 1 slice lemon

 - Place brandy and sugar in a mug.
 Stick cloves into lemon and add.
 Top up with boiling water.

 - 1/2 cup hot tea, such as English Breakfast

 - Combine rum with lemon juice and ginger syrup in a glass mug.
 Pour in hot tea.
 Serve immediately.